Ariza Makukula

-Ariza Makukula (born 4 March 1981) is a Portuguese former footballer who played as a centre forward.
+Ariza Makukula (born 4 March 1981) is a former professional footballer who played as a centre-forward.

-He only amassed Primeira Liga totals of 26 matches and nine goals over three seasons for Marítimo, Benfica and Vitória de Setúbal, spending the vast majority of his professional career abroad.
+He amassed Primeira Liga totals of 26 matches and nine goals over three seasons for Marítimo, Benfica and Vitória de Setúbal, spending the vast majority of his career abroad.
 He competed in Spain, England, Turkey, Greece and Thailand, winning the UEFA Cup with Sevilla in 2006 and being Süper Lig top scorer with Kayserispor in 2009–10.

-Makukula earned four caps for the Portugal national team, during three and a half months.
+Born in Zaire, Makukula earned four caps for the Portugal national team in three and a half months.

 Club career

 Early career

-The son of Kuyangana Makukula, a Congolese footballer who played seven years in Portugal for four clubs, mainly Vitória de Setúbal, his mother being Portuguese, Makukula was born in Kinshasa, then in Zaire.
+The son of Kuyangana Makukula, a Congolese footballer who spent seven years in Portugal with four clubs, mainly Vitória de Setúbal, his mother being Portuguese, Makukula was born in Kinshasa, then in Zaire.
 He moved to Portugal at age five to live in Matosinhos as his father played for Leixões S.C. and then to Setúbal after the transfer to Vitória, where he began in the youth ranks.

 After a spell at G.D.
 Chaves, Makukula concluded his development at Vitória de Guimarães, where he and César Peixoto were also loaned to nearby Brito SC.
-Through agent Jorge Mendes and his Gestifute company, he transferred to begin his professional career in Spain for UD Salamanca and CD Leganés, scoring 20 goals with the former in the 2001–02 season – spent in the second division – second-best in the competition.
+Through agent Jorge Mendes and his Gestifute company, he began his professional career in Spain with UD Salamanca and CD Leganés, scoring 20 goals for the former in the 2001–02 season – spent in the Segunda División – second-best in the competition.

 Nantes

-While Mendes tried to get Makukula a transfer to teams including Juventus FC, he moved in the summer of 2002 to play with FC Nantes in France on his father's recommendation, having been educated Lycée français Charles Lepierre in Lisbon.
-He split the campaign between the first team and the reserves and scoring one Ligue 1 goal to equalise in a 2–1 loss at AS Monaco FC on 11 September 2002.
-He was subsequently loaned to Real Valladolid, netting eight times but suffering relegation from La Liga; he opened his account in the Spanish top flight with two goals on 27 September 2003 away to RC Celta de Vigo, who recovered to win 3–2.
+While Mendes tried to get Makukula a transfer to teams including Juventus FC, he moved in the summer of 2002 to play with FC Nantes in France on his father's recommendation, having been educated at the Lycée français Charles Lepierre in Lisbon.
+He split the campaign between the main squad and the reserves and scoring one Ligue 1 goal to equalise in a 2–1 away loss against AS Monaco FC on 11 September 2002.
+He was subsequently loaned to Real Valladolid, netting eight times but suffering relegation from La Liga; he opened his account in the Spanish top flight with two goals on 27 September 2003 at RC Celta de Vigo, who recovered to win 3–2.
 His season ended the following January through a knee injury, ruling him out for nearly a full year.